DeepTriangle: A Deep Learning Approach to Loss Reserving: Neural Network Preliminaries

 }

-For comprehensive treatments of neural network mechanics and implementation, we refer the reader to Goodfellow, Bengio, and Courville (2016) and Chollet and Allaire (2018).
+For comprehensive treatments of neural network mechanics and implementation, we refer the reader to \citet{goodfellow2016deep} and \citet{chollet2018deep}.
+A more actuarially oriented discussion can be found in \citet{wuthrich2019data}.
 In order to establish common terminology used in this paper, we present a brief overview in this section.

-We motivate the discussion by considering an example feedforward network with fully connected layers represented in Figure \ref{fig:feedforward}, where the goal is to predict an output \(y\) from input \(x = (x_1, x_2, \dots, x_{n_x})\), where \(n_x\) is the number of elements of \(x\).
-The intermediate values, \(h_j^{[l]}\), known as hidden units, are organized into layers, which try to transform the input data into representations that successively become more useful at predicting the output.
+We motivate the discussion by considering an example feedforward network with fully connected layers represented in Figure \ref{fig:feedforward}, where the goal is to predict an output \(y\) from input \(x\).
+The intermediate values, known as hidden layers and represented by \(h_j^{[l]}\), try to transform the input data into representations that successively become more useful at predicting the output.
 The nodes in the figure are computed, for each layer \(l = 1, \dots, L\), as

 where